 Let me give you an example.

 You’re using a premium plugin like Gravity Forms with custom functionality that changes the output of one of the forms on your site.
 If you look at your plugins list, you’ll notice a custom plugin with a filter function in it that’s responsible for this specific task.

 So you have Gravity Form and another plugin customizing (or extending) its functionality, correct?

 My point here is since the former is a well-coded plugin, any developer following best practices will be able to extend its functionality by leveraging actions and filters.
 When Gravity Forms releases an update, the custom functionality will be still in place because your custom plugin is built on actions and filters.

 Even with updating plugins, though, there’s a catch.

 The challenge with plugin customizations

-In fact, if it isn’t possible to deploy a plugin customization through action and/or filters, the only other option available is just going off the road and ignore best practices.
+In fact, if it isn’t possible to deploy plugin customization through action and/or filters, the only other option available is just going off the road and ignoring best practices.
 Specifically, you’ll see your developer – again, not if they’re good developers – duplicate that plugin, make changes to it, and tell you to use that copy instance.